 Read More Get A QuoteLong-chain molybdenum dithiocarbamate MSAIL 525B MoDTC

-MSAIL 525B, as a non-phosphorus long chain dialkyl dithiocarbamate molybdenum friction modifier, can greatly reduce the friction coefficient of oil products.
+MSAIL 525B, as a non-phosphorus long chain dialkyl dithiocarbamate molybdenum friction modifier, can

 Read More Get A QuoteOrganomolybdenum complex S/P free MSAIL 8550